-We are aware that leaks have an impact on water usage in the network.
-However, following watering restrictions and conserving water where you can still makes the biggest impact in the level of demand.
+We are aware that leaks have an impact on water usage in the network, and we continue to work hard to locate and fix them as quickly as resources allow.
+However, following watering restrictions and conserving water where you can, still makes the biggest impact in the level of demand.

-- Re-prioritising P3 leaks when they worsen or affect service
+- Re-prioritise P3 leaks when they affect service to customers

-- Developing a way to mark leaks to show they have been assessed prior to repair – this should reduce the number of double up calls
+- Mark leaks to show they have been assessed prior to repair – to reduce the number of double-up calls.

 My business relies on outdoor water use (house cleaners, nurseries, etc.), what can I do?